Airtight (film)

 Airtight is a 2014 American thriller film written, produced and directed by Derek Estlin Purvis and starring Aija Terauda, James Patterson, and Michael Engberg.
 A psychological thriller set in a New York mansion and an homage to Alfred Hitchcock, Airtight is based on the true events that inspired a play in the 1920s, an adaptation by Hitchcock in the 1940s and this feature film.

 Plot

 Bradley and Connor are intellectual elitists who've secretly been planning to murder a former college classmate and close friend, Ronald.
 Ronald has gathered all of his family and friends to make a big announcement.
 What Ronald doesn't know is that he will become the victim when Bradley and Connor decide that natural selection is no longer doing its job.
 It's up to them to force Ronald to defend himself and prove that only the strong survive.
-Unfortunately, he is physically overpowered, bound, gaged and put into an airtight, soundproof chest in the middle of the living room that will be the stage for the night's festivities.
+Unfortunately, he is physically overpowered, bound, gagged and put into an airtight, soundproof chest in the middle of the living room that will be the stage for the night's festivities.
 Once they've sealed the chest, there is only one hour's worth of air.
 He will slowly suffocate right beneath his closest friends and family without them ever knowing.